 This module will support you to reflect on the core skills and knowledge which have been attained on this programme which will begin to prepare you for how on-going professional development is recorded.
 A necessary part of this journey will be to put into context the profession of health and allied health psychology, as well as critically reflect on the variations which can exist when considering national and international contexts and political, social and economic changes over time which have shaped the profession of health psychology.

-Health Psychology Research Project
+Health Psychology Dissertation

 The aim of this module is to allow you to apply your theoretical understanding of Applied Research Methods in Health Psychology 1 and 2 by developing an independent health psychology research project which includes conducting a mini-systematic review.
 You will: